 In conducting the study and preparing recommendations, MGT followed a carefully designed work plan that allowed study team members to fully analyze availability, utilization, and disparity with regard to minority and nonminority women, and nonminority male-owned firms.
 MGT's approach has been tested in over 127 jurisdictions, and proven reliable to meet the study's objectives.
 The work plan consisted of, but was not limited to, the following major tasks:

-- Finalizing the work plan. - Conducting a legal review. - Reviewing policies, procedures, and programs. - Conducting data assessment and data collection. - Determining the availability of qualified firms.
+- Finalizing the work plan. - Conducting a legal review. - Reviewing policies, procedures, and programs. - Conducting data assessment and data collection.

 2 City of Richmond v.
 J. A. Croson, Co., 488 U.S. 469 (1989).